Example Mapping: Making Stories Concrete

 Maya: “No, she just re-enters payment details.
 The box choice stays.”

 Lee writes that detail on the green card.
-“Good – that’s exactly the kind of thing that would have been a bug if nobody asked.
-Now, more scenarios.
-What about the timing side?”
+“Good – that’s exactly the kind of detail that would have been a surprise in code review if nobody asked.”

 Maya: “We deliver on Thursdays.
 If someone subscribes on Monday, they should get a box this Thursday.
-If they subscribe on Friday, it’s next Thursday.
-Oh, and Mrs Patterson hates beetroot even though she hasn’t told us – but that’s a substitution problem, not a subscription one.”
-She says it casually, almost as a throwaway.
-Nobody writes it down.
+If they subscribe on Friday, it’s next Thursday.”

-Lee pushes for concrete details again: “Which Monday?
-Which Friday?
-Give me dates.”
+Lee pushes for dates: “Which Monday?
+Which Friday?”

 Maya: “If Sarah subscribes on Monday 30th March, she gets a box Thursday 2nd April.
 If she subscribes on Friday 3rd April, she gets a box Thursday 9th April.”